GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee.md

 ## Configure Intelligent Inspection

-In DataFlux Func create a new set of scripts to enable APM Intelligent Inspection configuration.
+In DataFlux Func create a new set of scripts to enable Cloud Account Billing Intelligent Inspection configuration.
 After creating a new script set, select the corresponding script template to save when creating the Inspection script, and change it as needed in the resulting new script file.

 ![image](../img/cloudfee15.png)